duckAsteroid/uomo-tutorial/README.md

-uomo-example
+uomo-tutorial
 ============

+A tutorial document for Eclipse UOMo

-An example Eclipse Plug-in project (and test fragment) for Eclipse UOMo
+An example Eclipse Plug-in project (and test fragment) that uses Eclipse UOMo